DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 * password_reset_complete

-If you would like to add additional routes to this list, you can do so by adding either the route name or url for the endpoint to the ``ADMINLTE2_LOGIN_EXEMPT_WHITELIST`` setting in your ``settings.py`` file.
+If you would like to add additional routes to this list, you can do so by adding either the route name or URL for the endpoint to the ``ADMINLTE2_LOGIN_EXEMPT_WHITELIST`` setting in your ``settings.py`` file.

 **settings.py**